-Shayan is a Senior Teaching Fellow at the Dyson School of Design Engineering.
-Shayan coordinates the 3rd year of the MEng Programme in Design Engineering and leads and co-leads several modules within this programme including Engineering Design Project, Design and Sustainability, Physical Computing (Gizmo), and Computer Aided Engineering.
+Shayan is a Co-Director of the MEng Programme in Design Engineering at Imperial College London and leads and co-leads several modules within this programme including Industrial Design Engineering, Sustainable Design Engineering, Physical Computing (Gizmo), and Finite Element Analysis.
 Shayan also is a Visiting Tutor for the Innovation Design Engineering (IDE) MA/MSc programme at the Royal College of Art.

 Shayan is working on several projects including developing technologies to collect micro and macro plastics to clean up rivers and oceans, and designing future devices for slurry transportation and mineral processing.
 The objective of his work is to radically re-think the methods and address the common issues encountered in current technologies such as sorting mechanisms, wear, and energy dissipation.